Rocks, Pebbles, Sand: How to implement in practice

 The good news is: It does not take additional time to do it right.
 This is an instance of “smarter, not harder.”
 You just need the right frameworks.

-A tabular summary is trite, but it’s handy as a reference:
+A tabular summary is trite, but it’s a handy reference:

 |Effort||≥3 Months||1-4 Sprints||≤1 Sprint|